ClojureBridge/curriculum/outline/data_structures.md

 []
 ```

 What can you do with vectors?
-Vectors are easily to add more items to, delete items from, or pull arbitrary items out of.
+Vectors are easy to add more items to, delete items from, or pull arbitrary items out of.
 Here are some functions that operate on vectors.

 ```clj
 (vector? [:a :b :c])